shannenye/daily-planner/README.md

 -   DevTools are added for better visibility if you want to see actions firing and state

+-   This project uses normalize scss for browser compatibility.
+Documentation can be found [here](https://github.com/JohnAlbin/normalize-scss)

 ### Extras

 [] Use an API that supports paging and implement pagination on the table